Luis Aparicio: Return to White Sox (1968–1970)

 With the emergence of Mark Belanger at shortstop, Aparicio was traded back to the White Sox along with Russ Snyder and John Matias for Don Buford, Bruce Howard and Roger Nelson on November 29, 1967.
 He continued to play well defensively, leading the league in range factor in 1968 and 1969.
 On May 15, 1969, he picked up his 2,000th hit in a 10-inning, 2-1 loss in Detroit.
 Aparicio had his best overall offensive season in 1970, scoring 86 runs and finishing fourth in the AL batting race with a career-high .313 average.
 In addition, he earned his eighth All-Star berth that year, as well as his ninth Gold Glove.
-On September 25, in the first game of a doubleheader against the Milwaukee Brewers, Aparicio broke Luke Appling's record of 2,218 games at shortstop as the White Sox won 5-1; it was his last game of the season.
+On September 25, in the first game of a doubleheader against the Milwaukee Brewers, Aparicio broke Luke Appling's team record of 2,218 games at shortstop as the White Sox won 5-1; it was his last game of the season.
 Despite the White Sox finishing in last place, Aparicio finished 12th in the MVP balloting.